fieldtrip/website/example/dipolefit_somatosensory_erf.md

 The MATLAB script is given first; the figures that this script produces are at the bottom of this page.

-The MEG dataset [SubjectBraille.zip](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/SubjectBraille.zip) is available from our FTP server.
+The [SubjectBraille.zip](https://download.fieldtriptoolbox.org/tutorial/SubjectBraille.zip) MEG dataset is available from our download server.

 ## MATLAB script